Apple Snickerdoodle Layer Cake

 3. Remove one cup of cooked apple pieces and set aside.
 Blend or puree the remaining apple mixture until it looks like a chunky apple butter.
 Let both cool separately.

 1. In the bowl of a stand mixer fitted with the paddle attachment, beat the butter on medium speed until creamy, about two minutes.
-Add in powdered sugar one cup at a time.
-Beat in the vanilla extract, cinnamon, and 2-3 Tablespoons of milk (as needed).
-Beat on low for 30 seconds, then increase the speed to medium and beat for an additional two minutes for a fluffy buttercream.
+Add in powdered sugar one cup at a time, then the vanilla extract and cinnamon.
+Once combined, beat on medium for two minutes for a fluffy buttercream.
+Add 2-3 splashes of milk as needed.

 1. Put 1 ½ cups cinnamon buttercream in a medium bowl.
-Add snickerdoodle cookie crumbs and fold together until well combined.
-Place snickerdoodle buttercream in a piping bag for easy filling.
+Crumble three snickerdoodles on top of the buttercream, then fold together until well combined.

 Assembling the Cake

-1. Once the cake layers have cooled entirely, place a dollop of frosting in the center of a cake turner or stand, and then push a cake board into it to make it stick.
-Place another dollop of frosting in the middle of the cake board.
-Center the cake layer with the snickerdoodle cookie crust on the board.
+1. Once the cake layers have cooled entirely, place a cake board or cake plate onto a nonslip mat on a cake turntable.
+Place a dollop of frosting in the middle of the cake board or plate.
+Center the cake layer with the snickerdoodle cookie crust on the board or plate.

 2. Pipe or spread an even layer of the snickerdoodle buttercream filling on top of the cake layer.
-Pipe a tall ring around the edge to prevent the apple filling from leaking out.
+Pipe a tall ring of cinnamon buttercream around the edge to prevent the apple filling from leaking out.

 3. Spread half of the pureed apples evenly in the center of the cake layer.
 Top with half of the diced apples, then place the next cake layer on top.